AngelcoreS/PhpMailer-Web-Azure/README.md

 While manual deployment may not always be practical due to the availability of frameworks that streamline the process, it was invaluable in strengthening my foundational understanding of how web apps are built and secured.

 Once you finish step 1, 2 and 3 of [<b>Web App Azure</b>](https://github.com/AngelcoreS/Web-App-Azure).
-We are going to deploy this reposirory instead of the other, following similar Instructions.
+We are going to deploy this repository instead of the other, following similar Instructions.

 <h2>Deploy Web Blog Sample From Github</h2>